 - Always tell someone where you are going.

 - Carry maps and compass of the area.

 - Carry a whistle and or flares in case of emergencies

-- Register your phone for emergency sms, that way if signal is poor it will send as soon as signal appears.
+- Register your phone for emergency SMS, that way if the signal is poor it will send as soon as the signal appears.
 UK (http://www.emergencysms.org.uk/about_emergencysms.php) for other countries you can search for this service online and register with your own countries emergency service or the country you are visiting.

-- Carry your personal details on you or in phone.
+- Carry your personal details on you or on a phone.
 You can use I.C.E.
 (In Case of Emergency) https://incaseofemergency.org/ if carrying your phone as most paramedics will check this.